synthetic-lab/synbad/README.md

 synbad proxy -p 3000 -t https://api.synthetic.new/openai/v1
 ```

-Then, configure your coding agent to point to `http://localhost:3000` (or
+Then, configure your coding agent — or whichever local tool you're using — to
-whichever port you selected).
-The Synbad Proxy will log all request bodies to
+point to `http://localhost:3000` (or whichever port you selected).
+The Synbad
-`stdout`, so all you need to do is reproduce the bug by using your coding
+Proxy will log all request bodies to `stdout`, so all you need to do is
-agent, and then copy the JSON it printed to `stdout`.
+reproduce the bug by using your tool or coding agent, and then copy the JSON it
+printed to `stdout`.

 Now you have reproducible JSON to file a bug via Synbad!